 In order for our students to effectively research a topic, they must first understand how to locate authoritative information.
 The library offers the four specific classes listed below and will gladly design other classes for special fields of study.

 Instruction sessions may include any of the following research components:

 Students learn how to explore the many online databases and resources available through the library's web page.
-Using their own lab workstation in conjunction with an online demonstration by one of our librarians, the students will find out how to effectively locate authoritative journal articles, encyclopedic information, and Internet sites.
-They also will learn how to access the databases off campus so as to use the library’s resources from home or anywhere that has internet capabilities.
+Using their own lab workstation in conjunction with an online demonstration by one of our librarians, the students will find out how to effectively locate authoritative journal articles, encyclopedic information, and reliable Internet sites.
+They also will learn how to access the databases off campus so as to use the library’s resources from home or anywhere that has Internet capabilities.

 Not all Internet sites are good, much less authoritative and valuable for academic purposes.
 This class addresses the growing issue of evaluating web sites, including how to find the author of a site, determining whether the author is an authority on the subject, whether information is current, the differences between search engines, how they work, and how to formulate an effective search.
 Students also learn the difference between search engines and Internet subject directories.

 Sometimes all that students need is a basic tour of the library to find out where the books, periodicals, and other resources are located.
 We will take them on a walking tour of the library, pointing out important items and demonstrating how to use specific equipment such as microfilm machines upon request.

 We also recognize that different disciplines have particular research needs.
 In response to those special needs we will design library instruction according to your specifications.
 Our librarians can demonstrate subject specific databases that your students can use to accomplish their research assignments or instruct your students how to use special programs such as PowerPoint.
 Please let us know what you need and we will help your students learn how to use the most appropriate resources available for your assignments.